Digital-Innovation-Lab/prospect/README.md

 Prospect is a flexible and powerful plugin that allows administrators to create curated Digital Humanities projects whose data can be visualized, accessed and analyzed in flexible ways.

+Notes on System Requirements:
-Requires PHP 5.4 or later.
+	* Requires PHP 5.4 or later.
+	* WordPress 4.2 or higher recommended to ensure UTF-8 handled properly.
+	* MySQL 5.5.14 or higher recommended to ensure UTF-8 handled properly.
+	* HTML output uses FlexBox, so up to date browser required.

 ## License